 Waldenström is a slow-growing type of non-Hodgkin lymphoma.
 As with all cancers, getting this diagnosis can feel scary.
 You'll want to find treatment that can give you confidence and hope.

-At UVA, we offer advanced treatments for Waldenstrom.
+At UVA Health, we offer advanced treatments for Waldenstrom.
 We're always working to develop new therapies that target and destroy cancer.
 And we have decades of experience in treating cancers that grow in blood cells.

 Waldenstrom lymphoma causes a certain type of white blood cell to grow out of control.
 It also creates large amounts of a protein antibody.
 This protein, called monoclonal immunoglobulin M (IgM), thickens the blood.